Some Betti numbers of the moduli of 1-dimensional sheaves on $\mathbb{P}^2$: Some stacks and the estimate of their dimensions.

-\section{Some stacks and the estimates of their dimensions.}
+\section{Some stacks and the estimate of their dimensions.}

-Our strategy to prove the main theorem is to use motivic measure of algebraic stacks.
-In this section, we prove some technic results in dimension estimate in a more general setting, which we will specialize to the $\p^2$ case in the next section to prove our main theorem.
+Our strategy to prove the main theorem is to use the motivic measure over $\widehat{K}(Var_{\bc})$.
+In this section, we prove some technic results in dimension estimate in a more general setting, which we will specialize to the $\p^2$ case in \S4 to prove the main theorem.